 A dirty terminal causes moisture to corrode the metal much more quickly.
 A quick fix for a dirty battery terminal is cleaning it with a cleaning agent and a wire brush or toothbrush.

 - Create a cleaning agent liquid: The cleaning agent you use could be store-bought and specially formulated for cleaning battery terminals.
 However, a simple homemade solution of baking soda and water (one part each) is adequate for cleaning the battery terminals.

 - Choose the brush: A wire brush is best for rusted or severely corroded battery terminals.
 On the other hand, an ordinary toothbrush is capable of removing dirt, grime, and some minor corrosion from the battery terminal.

-- Scrub the terminal: If you’re using a wire brush for cleaning the battery terminal, coat the terminal with a fine mist of the cleaning agent and then scrub around the base and top of the battery terminal.
-If you are using a toothbrush, dip the bristles of the toothbrush into the cleaning agent and vigorously scrub the outside of the battery terminal.
+- Scrub the terminal: If you’re using a wire brush for cleaning the battery terminal, coat the terminal with a baking soda and water mixture and then scrub around the base and top of the battery terminal.

 - Wipe away the dirt and grime: After successfully scrubbing away the corrosive material and the dirt and grime, use a damp and clean cloth for wiping the terminals clean.
 Then, use a dry and clean cloth for drying the terminals.

 Keeping the walls and terminals of your battery clean not only helps it run better and transmit better energy to your lawn mower, but it also helps protect it while stored during the winter.